tuxcanfly/dcrticketbuyer/README.md

                             (~/.dcrticketbuyer/logs)
       --httpsvrbind=        IP to bind for the HTTP server that tracks ticket purchase metrics (default: "" or localhost)
+                            (localhost)
-      --httpsvrport=        Server port for the HTTP server that tracks ticket purchase metrics; disabled if 0 (default: 0) --httpuipath=         Path for the data and JavaScript libraries for displaying/storing purchase metrics (default: "webui/")
+      --httpsvrport=        Server port for the HTTP server that tracks ticket purchase metrics; disabled if 0 (default: 0) --dcrduser=           Daemon RPC user name
-                            (webui/)
-      --dcrduser=           Daemon RPC user name
       --dcrdpass=           Daemon RPC password
-      --dcrdserv=           Hostname/IP and port of dcrd RPC server to connect to (default localhost:9109, testnet: localhost:19109,
+      --dcrdserv=           Hostname/IP and port of dcrd RPC server to connect to (default localhost:9109, testnet:
-                            simnet: localhost:18556)
+                            localhost:19109, simnet: localhost:19556)
       --dcrdcert=           File containing the dcrd certificate file (~/.dcrd/rpc.cert)
       --dcrwuser=           Wallet RPC user name
       --dcrwpass=           Wallet RPC password
-      --dcrwserv=           Hostname/IP and port of dcrwallet RPC server to connect to (default localhost:9110, testnet: localhost:19110,
+      --dcrwserv=           Hostname/IP and port of dcrwallet RPC server to connect to (default localhost:9110, testnet:
-                            simnet: localhost:18557)
+                            localhost:19110, simnet: localhost:19557)
       --dcrwcert=           File containing the dcrwallet certificate file (~/.dcrwallet/rpc.cert)
-      --noclienttls         Disable TLS for the RPC client -- NOTE: This is only allowed if the RPC client is connecting to localhost --accountname=        Name of the account to buy tickets from (default: default) (default)
+      --noclienttls         Disable TLS for the RPC client -- NOTE: This is only allowed if the RPC client is connecting to localhost
+      --accountname=        Name of the account to buy tickets from (default: default) (default)
       --ticketaddress=      Address to give ticket voting rights to --pooladdress=        Address to give pool fees rights to --poolfees=           The pool fee base rate for a given pool as a percentage (0.01 to 100.00%)
       --maxpriceabsolute=   The absolute maximum price to pay for a ticket (default: 100.0 Coin) (100)
-      --maxpricescale=      Attempt to prevent the stake difficulty from going above this multiplier (>1.0) by manipulation (default:
+      --maxpricescale=      Attempt to prevent the stake difficulty from going above this multiplier (>1.0) by manipulation
-                            2.0, 0.0 to disable) (2)
+                            (default: 2.0, 0.0 to disable) (2)
-      --minpricescale=      Attempt to prevent the stake difficulty from going below this multiplier (<1.0) by manipulation (default:
+      --minpricescale=      Attempt to prevent the stake difficulty from going below this multiplier (<1.0) by manipulation
-                            0.7, 0.0 to disable) (0.7)
+                            (default: 0.7, 0.0 to disable) (0.7)
-      --pricetarget=        A target to try to seek setting the stake price to rather than meeting the average price (default: 0.0, 0.0 to disable)
+      --pricetarget=        A target to try to seek setting the stake price to rather than meeting the average price (default:
+                            0.0, 0.0 to disable)
-      --avgpricemode=       The mode to use for calculating the average price if pricetarget is disabled (default: dual)
-      --avgpricevwapdelta=  The number of blocks to use from the current block to calculate the VWAP (default: 2880)
+      --avgpricemode=       The mode to use for calculating the average price if pricetarget is disabled (default: dual) (vwap) --avgpricevwapdelta=  The number of blocks to use from the current block to calculate the VWAP (default: 2880) (2880) --maxfee=             Maximum ticket fee per KB (default: 1.0 Coin/KB) (1) --minfee=             Minimum ticket fee per KB (default: 0.01 Coin/KB) (0.01)
-      --maxfee=             Maximum ticket fee per KB (default: 1.0 Coin/KB) (1) --minfee=             Minimum ticket fee per KB (default: 0.01 Coin/KB) (0.01) --feesource=          The fee source to use for ticket fee per KB (median or mean, default: mean) (mean)
+      --feesource=          The fee source to use for ticket fee per KB (median or mean, default: mean) (mean)
       --txfee=              Default regular tx fee per KB, for consolidations (default: 0.01 Coin/KB) (0.01)
-      --maxperblock=        Maximum tickets per block, with negative numbers indicating buy one ticket every 1-in-n blocks (default:
+      --maxperblock=        Maximum tickets per block, with negative numbers indicating buy one ticket every 1-in-n blocks (default: 3) (3)
-                            3)
       --balancetomaintain=  Balance to try to maintain in the wallet --highpricepenalty=   The exponential penalty to apply to the number of tickets to purchase above the ideal ticket pool price (default: 1.3) (1.3)
       --blockstoavg=        Number of blocks to average for fees calculation (default: 11) (11)
-      --feetargetscaling=   The amount above the mean fee in the previous blocks to purchase tickets with, proportional e.g. 1.05 = 105% (default: 1.05) (1.05)
+      --feetargetscaling=   The amount above the mean fee in the previous blocks to purchase tickets with, proportional e.g.
+                            1.05 = 105% (default: 1.05) (1.05)
       --dontwaitfortickets  Don't wait until your last round of tickets have entered the blockchain to attempt to purchase more --maxinmempool=       The maximum number of tickets allowed in mempool before purchasing more tickets (default: 0)
       --expirydelta=        Number of blocks in the future before the ticket expires (default: 16) (16)
 ```

 #### Running on Linux/BSD/POSIX after Compilation

 It is recommended to use a configuration file to fine tune the software.
 A
 sample configuration file is give below, with explanations about what the
 software will do.
-This is also found in the reposity itself as
+This is also found in the repository itself as
-"ticketbuyer-example.conf".
+"sample-dcrticketbuyer.conf".

 ```
 #########################################